Category Archives: Kit Bashing

 Idaho:

 In Chubbuck, at the end of 2014, and after 23 years the iconic local Dapco Hobbies went up for sale.
 Employees said the current owner was selling everything off and wants out of the hobby business.
 But at the beginning of 2015 Dapco Hobbies relocated to a much, much smaller place in Pocatello (across the street from Bamboo Garden Chinese buffet), apparently to pleas from customers (and the employees) that it not shutdown.
-Dapco Hobbies was originally located on Garrett Way in Pocatello (according to the BBB, that was beginning in 1991).
-After Corey & Melia took over Dapco relocated to Chubbuck around 2007-08.
+Dapco Hobbies was originally located on Garrett Way in Pocatello (according to the Better Business Bureau, that was beginning in 1991).
+After Corey & Melia took over, Dapco relocated to Chubbuck around 2007-08.
 For a very brief time Dapco Hobbies had a shop in Ammon, then Idaho Falls (apparently they left about the same time the ‘big box’ Hobby Town left Idaho Falls), and they even had an internet website.
 Dapco Hobbies started out focused on trains, then shifted to RC when that got big.
 I went there for the plastic model kits (and I still do, unfortunately they got hit by RC burglars right after they moved into their current Pocatello location off Yellowstone Avenue).

 Illinois: Plastic model kit company Testors laid off 107 employees at its Rockford plant!
 Testors has operated out of Rockford since 1929, they also make paint and other model building supplies.
 Company officials say the bad economy is forcing them to eliminate some of their model supply brands.
 This means closing their 84 years old Blackhawk Park Avenue building, and moving operations into a smaller building.